-- a) For the purposes of this by-law the expression: - i.
+- a) For the purposes of this bylaw the expression: - i.
 "Act" refers to The Libraries Act, R.S.A., Chapter L-11, 2000. - ii.
 "Board" means the Grande Prairie Public Library Board. - iii.
-"Borrower" means the person to whom a library membership card has been issued. - iv.
-"Library" means the Grande Prairie Public Library - v.
-"Library materials" includes books, (hard or soft cover), periodicals, newspapers, audio-visual materials, micro materials in all formats, toys and games, computer software and multi-media kits in the collection of the Grande Prairie Public Library or borrowed by the Grande Prairie Public Library.
+"Borrower" means the person to whom a library membership eard has been issued. - iv.
+"Library" means the Grande Prairie Public Library. - v.
+"Library materials" includes items purchased or borrowed by GPPL, such as books, periodicals, audiovisual materials, video games, toys, physical objects, and multi-media kits.

-Admittance to/Conduct in the Building and on the Grounds
+Admittance to/Conduct in the Library and on the Grounds

-- a) The portion of any building used for public library purposes is open to any member of the public FREE OF CHARGE during the hours of opening as are set out by the Grande Prairie Public Library Board from time to time. - b) Charges for the use of library premises not normally used for public library purposes are set out in Schedule A. - c) No person using the building or grounds shall: - i.Cause unnecessary disturbance to other library users and/or violate library board policy.ii.Remove any library item from the library unless the item has been properly checked out in accordance with the procedures established for checking out library items. - iii.Enter or remain in the library building except during those periods designated as open for public use. - iv.Solicit other library users and staff for personal, commercial, religious, or political purposes. - d) Persons entering the building used for public library purposes must abide by any measures put in place to protect the health of library users and staff. - e) Persons who do not conduct themselves in accordance with 2(c) or 2(d) shall be asked to discontinue their actions.
-If the action continues or the severity of the action warrants it, security will direct that the person leave the building and grounds and/or security may seek outside assistance.
+- a) The portion of any building used for public library purposes is open to any member of the public free of charge during the hours of operation as set out by the Grande Prairie Public Library Board. - b) Fees for the use of Library space not normally used for Library purposes are set out in Schedule A. - c) No person using the Library or grounds shall: - i.
+Violate the Library's Rules of Conduct. - ii.
+Remove any Library item from the Library unless the item has been-checked out in accordance with the procedures established for borrowing Library materials. - iii.
+Enter or remain in the Library building except during the Library's hours of operation. - iv.
+Solicit others for personal, commercial, religious, or political purposes. - d) Persons entering the Library must abide by any measures put in place to protect the health and safety of Library users and staff. - e) Persons who do not conduct themselves in accordance with 2(c) or 2(d) shall be asked to discontinue their actions.
+If the action continues or the severity of the action warrants it, security will direct the person to leave the premises.
+Should the situation warrant it, security may seek outside assistance.